Tunnels in popular culture: Scotland

 In the 19th century some women found the secret tunnel of Coupar Angus Abbey near the entrance to the churchyard.
 One went in and was never seen again; however, in 1982 a local mason found the entrance again and went in some distance before finding a cave-in.
 It is said that the tunnel ran a further two and a half miles to a souterrain at Pitcur.
 Fingask Castle has underground passages, still partly open in 1766, said to run to Kinnaird Castle, two kilometres away.

 A ley tunnel is said to run under the River Tay between the hospital of Seggieden and the nunnery at Elcho.
 Newton Castle in Blairgowrie is said to have a tunnel that runs to Ardblair.
 Ashintully Castle in Strathardle and Glenshee has a tunnel linking it to its predecessor, Whitefield Castle.
 In the Weem area, Saint David's Well is said to have a cave beneath it which connects with another cave at Loch Glassie, two kilometres away.
 At Monzievaird Castle in Strathearn a secret tunnel is said to run from the castle to the Turret Burn.

 Near Moniaive in Dumfries and Galloway a tunnel is said to have run from under the Caitloch bridge over the Dalwhat Water to Caitloch House, some distance away.
 The tunnel is said to have been used by Covenanters evading the king's dragoons during those troubled days and is now blocked.

 Brodick Castle on the Isle of Arran had a tunnel which apparently ran down to the shore in Brodick Bay.
 Circa 1920 the duchess was renovating the castle and had a hollow-sounding section of wall opened up.
 This work quickly ceased when a story was remembered of two plague victims in the 18th century having been walled up in an old tunnel after they were first covered in quicklime and rubble.

 Alexander Gordon in 1726 records that at Ardoch Roman Fort near Dunblane in Perth and Kinross a subterranean passage was said to run from the fort, under the River Tay to the fort or 'Keir' on Grinnin Hill.
 This tunnel is said to contain a great deal of treasure as recorded in these lines;

 Serbia

 In addition to known real tunnel networks, various legends of tunnels exist as well.
 According to one, Church of Saint George in Petrovaradin is connected by a tunnel under Danube with Church of Saint John of Nepomuk in Novi Sad.
 Similarly, Kalemegdan fortress is said to be connected with Zemun.

 Sweden

 It is said that a tunnel was constructed between the Holy Cross Priory, Dalby and Lund Cathedral to serve as an escape route for fleeing monks.

 Ukraine

-A mysterious tunnel said to run to Kniazh Hill was used during emergencies by the Semashko Princes and other owners of Gubkiv Castle, the powerful princes Danylovych.
+A mysterious tunnel said to run to Kniazh Hill was used during emergencies by the Semashko Princes and other owners of Hubkiv Castle, the powerful princes Danylovych.
 This tunnel, it is said, starts near the deep well in the castle yard.